leifkemp2-bjss/golang-academy/README.md

 - a - Creates a To Do, contents are required, status is optional
 - d - Deletes a To Do by ID
 - u - Updates a To Do with given ID, provided either contents or status are given
+### Thread Safe Test
+Run the threadsafetest.exe file in the threadsafetest folder, the API can then be called using CURL or postman at <b>localhost:8000</b>

 ##### Parameters
 - contents / c - The contents parameter